💔 Broken promise: Finance Minister Lindner rejects climate money 'for now'

 🔍 The current situation

-CO2 pricing in Germany is primarily aimed at the consumption of fossil fuels, i.e. primarily heating materials and fuels.
-In this context, there is no direct CO2 pricing on everyday products in Germany.
+CO2 pricing in Germany is primarily focused on the consumption of fossil fuels, mainly heating fuels and motor vehicles.
+Direct CO2 pricing on everyday consumer goods does not exist in Germany in this context.

 🌐 Indirect effects of CO2 pricing

-However, this does not mean that carbon pricing does not have indirect effects on other products.
-Since transportation, manufacturing and, to some extent, agriculture depend on the use of fossil fuels, higher energy and transportation costs can certainly lead to rising prices.
-This is indirectly reflected in higher costs for consumer goods, especially if they are heavily dependent on energy-intensive production processes or long transport routes.
+However, this does not mean that CO2 pricing has no indirect effects on other products.
+Since transport, manufacturing, and to some extent agriculture depend on the use of fossil fuels, higher energy and transport costs can certainly lead to rising prices.
+This indirectly translates into higher costs for consumer goods, especially if these are heavily reliant on energy-intensive production processes or long transport routes.

 💡 Possible expansion of CO2 taxes

-There are proposals to extend so-called “carbon taxes” to products and services to reflect the true environmental costs.
-This would mean that products whose production or use involves high greenhouse gas emissions would become more expensive, creating incentives to choose more climate-friendly alternatives.
-However, this approach is complex as calculating a product's carbon footprint is often difficult and would require a global level of cooperation and standardization.
+There are proposals to extend so-called “carbon taxes” to products and services to reflect their true environmental costs.
+This would mean that products whose manufacture or use is associated with high greenhouse gas emissions would become more expensive, thereby creating incentives to choose more climate-friendly alternatives.
+However, this approach is complex, as calculating a product's carbon footprint is often difficult and would require a global level of cooperation and standardization.

-In other countries, such as Sweden or Canada, carbon pricing is sometimes applied more broadly and can have indirect effects on a wider range of products and services.
+In other countries, such as Sweden or Canada, CO2 pricing is sometimes applied more broadly and can have indirect effects on a wider range of products and services.

 We are there for you - advice - planning - implementation - project management